battibatch/battibatch/docs/books/DesigningDataIntensiveApps/DesingingDataIntensiveApps.md

 ## Chapter 08: The Trouble with Distributes systems

-## Chapter 09: COnsistency and Consensus
+## Chapter 09: Consistency and Consensus

 ## Chapter 10: Batch Processing